owonwo/fullstack-test-evolute/README.md

 npm run build
 ```

-See project specific README files for detailed information about each application.
+If you run into any issue while starting the Server?
+See project specific README files for detailed setup information below
 - [Web](apps/web/README.md)
 - [Server](apps/server/README.md)